.Headset Magnifier: Your Complete Guide to Choosing the Perfect Magnifying Tool

 Clip on headset magnifier adds power to your glasses.

-- Turn your glasses into strong headset magnifying glasses.
+- Turn your glasses into a strong magnifying headset glasses.

 - The clip’s flexibility also allows for the user to easily switch from the magnifier to regular glasses with one quick flip.